Important Changes to Our Practice

 - All phone calls and online bookings are screened to ensure no cough, fever, cold and flu symptoms.

-Telehealth options now offered
+Telehealth options available

 So what can you do?

 - Social distancing – avoid hugs, kissing, and keep a meter gap.
 Reduce travel unless essential, especially using public transport or airports.

 Cough etiquette – cough away from people into the crook of elbow.
 If you have a cough or cold with or without fever wear a mask and self- isolate until completely cleared.
 Use disposable tissues and throw into trash.

 - Personal hygiene – wash hands frequently – for minimum 20 seconds including backs of hands and between fingers.
 Try to avoid contact with potentially infected surfaces eg door handles, rails, table tops etc. If travelling use disposable wipes to handle door handles, taps, etc.